tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 ##### IBM Laser Printers ("Information Rules", 59)
 An example that is older than me is the IBM LaserPrinter Series.
 The discount "LaserPrinter Series E" model was almost identical to the standard "LasterPrinter" model.
 The Series E printer printed at half the speed of the standard model (5 pages per minute vs 10 pages per minute).
 If the printers used the same parts, how could they print as such different speeds?

 The "Series E" model had an additional chip that **deliberately slowed down printing speed**.
 The two printers were **identical, but the slower model had an additional component meant to hinder performance**!
 This is actually an instance, where the cost of producing and engineering the discount product is **higher** than the standard/premium product!
+Another reminder that price is not usually a function of cost!

 If the "lower quality" model printed pages at a comparable speed, enterprise customers would not have a reason to purchase the professional model.
 As a result, IBM needed to hinder the "consumer" version so that it wasn't viable for enterprises to cheap out and use it.

 ##### Lenovo Thinkpad Laptops
 An important thing to establish is that Lenovo X1 Carbon laptops tend to be expensive compare to the competition.
 Lenovo offers good quality laptops that seem to be overpriced in terms of hardware quality to dollar.
 Other brands (dell, HP, etc) offer similar quality laptops for \\$200-500 less.
 This is important to understand as Lenovo also launches "special" sales frequently to discount their laptops by \\$200 to \\$500-600.
 Some of these sales made sense (Black Friday, Christmas, Labor day, etc) but other events were not-real reasons to host a sale (July sale, Spring Sale, graduation sale, etc).